ClanAODDev/tracker_v3/resources/views/help/admin/partials/division-checklist.md

     - [Flair Server Group](#content-flair-server-groups)
 - [Tracker](#content-tracker)

-## Tracker

-[Creeating divisions on the Tracker](https://www.clanaod.net/forums/showthread.php?t=261830) - Soon to be converted to Markdown

 ## DNS Entry

 DNS Entries are managed through CloudFlare by Archangel, Guybrush, Kestah, and LiquidSmoke.
 Please contact one of these